-Family Policy Compliance Office U.S. Department of Education 600 Independence Avenue, SW Washington, DC 20202-4605
+Family Policy Compliance Office, U.S. Department of Education

+600 Independence Avenue, SW, Washington, DC 20202-4605

-Directory information that will be released by the College without written consent of the student is name, address, telephone number, date and place of birth, major field of study, e-mail address, full or part-time status, dates of attendance, degrees, awards received, most recent educational agency or institution attended by student, officially recognized activities or sports, and weight and height of athletic team members.
-It is the student's right to refuse the release of any directory information.
-The student must sign a denial of release request in the registrar's office within 10 days of the first class of the school year.
+Directory information includes the following: name, GLCC address and telephone number, date and place of birth, major field of study, dates of attendance, degrees and awards received, the most recent previous educational agency or institution attended by the student, and participation in officially recognized activities.
+Only the Registrar's Office disseminates directory information.
+All inquiries for such information should be forwarded to the Registrar.